 How do I do my own legal research as a self-represented litigant?

-Legal research can be intimidating, but there are many good tools to help people without legal training find legal information.
+Legal research can be intimidating, but there are many good tools available to help people without legal training find legal information.

 What’s legal research?

-Legal research usually means finding out how courts work (the court process) and finding material to support your case (case law).
-Case law is past court decisions or legislation.
+Legislation is the law (statutes, regulations, and bylaws) that are made by elected representatives.
+Case law is past court decisions.
 When a court form asks you for a “legal basis,” this is usually the sort of information you’d enter.

 Where can I do my legal research?